PHONICS AND READING

 Our parents, as partners, are expected to read at home every night with their child and this is rewarded and celebrated in school through our Reading Rainbow Reward Scheme.

 Phonics is taught using the Read, Write Inc (RWI) programme, a resource which integrates phonics with comprehension, spelling and handwriting, using engaging partner work.

 All staff in EYFS and KS1 have received extensive training and support using this resource to maximise progress and develop confident readers and writers.
-RWI sets out a detailed and systematic programme for teaching phonic skills for children starting by the age of five, with the aim of them becoming fluent readers by age seven.
+RWI sets out a detailed and systematic programme for teaching phonic skills to children starting by the age of five, with the aim of them becoming fluent readers by age seven.